 Unfortunately, these programs are not available in every state.
 Further limiting this option is the fact that some programs allow for consumer direction, but do not allow family members to be hired.
 Finally, many of these programs are means-tested (this means eligibility is based on the financial resources of the participant).
 See a list of state programs that allow consumer direction here.

-Persons with life insurance policies with a death benefit valued at over $50,000 can use those policies to pay family members to provide care.
+Persons with life insurance policies may be able to use those policies to pay family members to provide care.
 As with many of the programs described in this article, the process is complicated.
 The policyholder, while living, engages in what is called a life settlement.
 A life settlement is the sale of one’s life insurance policy to a 3rd party while the policyholder is alive.
-The buyer pays the policyholder a lump sum amount, they take over paying the monthly premiums, and when the policyholder passes, they collect the full amount of the death benefit.
+The buyer pays the policyholder a lump sum amount, which can be anywhere from 5-80% of the policy’s death benefit amount.
+The third party takes over paying the monthly premiums, and when the policyholder passes, the third party collects the full amount of the death benefit.
 In taking this approach, the original policyholder receives a lump sum of cash from their policy while they are alive.